cklim83/launch_school/notes/03_rb130_139/closure.md

 # inside proc
 # after proc
 ```
-In the example above, the final `puts` in the method `call_proc` was never executed as the `return` statement in the proc dumps us out of both the proc as well as the enclosing method.
-In `call_lambda` however, the `return` from the lambda only dumps us out of the lambda itself and the enclosing method continues executing.
-This difference in the way how control flow keywords behave in procs and lambdas is one of the main difference between them.
+In the example above, the final `puts` in the method `call_proc` was never
+executed as the `return` statement returned by the proc exits **both the proc
+as well as the enclosing method**.
+In `call_lambda` however, the `return` from
+the lambda **exits only the lambda block but not the enclosing method**.This
+difference in the way how control flow keywords behave in procs and lambdas
+is one of the main difference between them.

 Lambdas can be created in 2 ways:
 - Using `Kernel#lambda`